PerfectoZ/Geolocational-Data-Analysis/README.md

 To Setup the Notebook Install the Above Dependencies and Replace [redacted] with your Foursquare API Key.

 ## Release History
+* 0.0.4
+   * Fit Data using PCA to Plot much better clusters

 * 0.0.3
     * Added PCA for variance analysis